Crackhead Barney: Style

-Views
+Political views

 In January 2021, Crackhead Barney described the attackers of the United States Capitol as "violent MAGA idiots."
 She referred to "Patriots and QAnon-ers, whatever you want to call the nazis who wear the red hats and fuck their American flags or their machine guns."
 She additionally stated that "Biden is trash, Kamala is trash, and Trump is definitely trash" because "Biden and fucking Kamala [...] have jailed and incriminated more Black people than Trump and Pence put together."

 Personal life

-Asked by METAL about her identity, Crackhead Barney stated that she was born and grew up in the Jamaica neighborhood of Queens in New York City.
+Asked by Metal about her identity, Crackhead Barney stated that she was born and grew up in the Jamaica neighborhood of Queens in New York City.
+She attended St. John’s University and has a BS degree in chemistry with a minor in communications.

 She refused to provide more details about her background, saying that she generally avoids interviews to keep her identity hidden and that "I’m upset right now, I’m an alien from Mars, and I feel like I give you all you need to know about me from my performance art.
 That’s it, next question."
 Later in the interview, she described herself as a "Black queer woman artist".
 She told Ben Weiss of Input that her parents immigrated to the United States from Nigeria.
 She attended Hunter College, where she studied painting and sculpture.

-Barry Goldstein, who photographed Crackhead Barney at the inauguration of Joe Biden, described her as a "young woman".